 How many times in your life do you get a chance to throw the deck up in the air and just watch where it all lands?
-I am now retired 2 1/2 years, a single former medical professional launched into a different life two years ago.
-The matrix of my former life suddenly became more mutable than I have ever known it to be.
-I had no ties or obligations to a particular place.
+I am now retired more than 3 years, a single former medical professional launched into a different life.
+The matrix of my former life unexpectedly became more mutable than it had ever been.
+Suddenly I had no ties or obligations to a particular place.
 I remained a parent, but mostly at a distance.
-All the normal reference points of my identity and the behaviors that come with it either loosened or disappeared.
-I felt a rare and delicious lightness.
+All the normal reference points of identity and the behaviors that come with it either loosened or disappeared.
+In the midst of radical uncertainty, I felt a unfamiliar and delicious lightness.

 I have been exploring new surroundings, new activities, new endeavors and new associations.
-I am paying attention to inner process, habitual patterns and reflexive responses.
-I am looking at my familiar identities or whether I am able to diverge from them; the many small ways that I seek safety in the familiar or permit the structures to fall away.
+I am looking at my familiar identities and perhaps diverging from them; the many small ways that I seek safety in the familiar or permit structure to fall away.

 This is the reality of appearance and the truth of emptiness, realized in the moment.
 What possibilities does this open?
 What does such a condition call for? — a freshness, simplicity and joyful, open presence: the roots of authentic compassion-surely the important challenge for every life in every time.

 In three years, who have I become?
 A nomadic embodied Buddhist.
 An argonaut of the ineffable.
 A surfer on the turbulent poetics of decolonization.
 What does all that mean?
 I am finding out for myself.